abhishektripathi24/platform-setup/redis/README.md

             127.0.0.1:6379> DEBUG sleep 30
             ```

+## Misc
-6. Backup data from AWS ElastiCache
+1. Backup data from AWS ElastiCache
     * Create backup of your ElastiCache.
     * Migrate backup to S3 using aws cli -
         * Create an S3 bucket.